-Item S-101: Easy Access to EVERY GUITAR CHORD on a SINGLE CHART!
-"Complete Guitar Chord Poster" shows you ALL Guitar Chords in ALL Keys.
-Poster is Laminated and Comes with PDF Version (S-102) PLUS Laminated Chord Progression Chart (S-114).
-FREE SHIPPING.
+Item S-101: Enjoy Easy Access to EVERY Guitar Chord on a SINGLE Chart!
+Our LAMINATED "Complete Guitar Chord Poster" shows you ALL Chords in ALL Keys.
+Comes with FREE PDF Version (S-102), FREE Laminated Chord Progression Chart (S-114), & FREE SHIPPING.

 (Click on DISCOUNTS tab for better pricing.)

 Enjoy Effortless Access to Every Guitar Chord in Every Key:

 About the Complete Guitar Chord Poster, Laminated Reference Wall Chart

 The Complete Guitar Chord Poster is a large, high-resolution watercolor laminated wall poster that shows the fingering positions of every guitar chord in standard tuning, including the inversions.
 Players at all levels, from beginner to advanced, can take advantage of this poster’s various features.

 • Beginners—The chart shows the fingering positions for the simple, basic chords in all major and minor keys.
 The poster also includes major scales for each key.